Rajeshkannan-Muthukumar/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.Import the standard libraries in python required for finding Gradient Design.
+1.Import the standard libraries in python required for finding Gradient Design.<br>
 2.Read the dataset file and check any null value using .isnull() method.<br>
 3.Declare the default variables with respective values for linear regression.<br>
 4.Calculate the loss using Mean Square Error. <br>